saurabh1088/notes/oAuth/oAuth.md

 2. Servers will need to support credential authentication.
 3. Access to user's resources to third-party application.
 4. Access can't be revoked once granted, unless credentials are changed, which will impact every third-party application.
+5. The role of client and resource owner is blurred, as client is somewhat granted full access by sharing password. oAuth separated these roles and creates a clear distinction between client and resource owner.

 ## How oAuth fixes the issue?